grscheller/scheller-linux-archive/adminLogs/noether2_PopOS_log.md

 * using JDK version 21
 * removed `~/.local/bin/cs`

 Surprise!
-I was already putting `~/.local/share/coursier/bin`.
-Am I remember setting this up before, nust have been following monkey-see-monkey-do directions.
+I was already putting `~/.local/share/coursier/bin` in my path, I don't remember setting this up before, must have been following monkey-see-monkey-do directions.

 #### Try using Metals